Honorable mention: Tablet woven bag strap by Forveleth Dunde

-View all entries and comments to see the range of arts and sciences to be presented to Her Majesty.
+View all entries and comments to see the range of arts and sciences presented to Her Majesty.

 Their Sylvan Majesties King Maynard von dem Steine and Queen Liadain ni Dheirdre Chaohamnaigh are pleased to announce the second installment of the Arts & Sciences Virtual Queen’s Prize Tourney!